Hiragana Times: Background and profile

 The name of Hiragana Times was inspired by the fact that all kanji in the magazine have hiragana translations adjacent to it.
 This is known as furigana, and it allows more novice readers to comprehend the articles in both languages.

-The magazine is published monthly and contains articles of cultural importance to its readers with a mix of American and British stories.
+The magazine is published monthly and contains articles of cultural importance to its readers, focusing on Japanese language and culture with bilingual content in Japanese and English.